 |User dashboards||The current user's dashboard page.
 There are no additional options.
 To identify what related information you have setup to be displayed within the user dashboard i.e. contributions, memberships, etc. navigate to Administer > Customize Data and Screens > Display Preferences and select all of the information you would like to have visible to the user.||

 |Petitions||A petition form.
 The only option is to select which petition to display.||

-In addition, any of these can specify a hijack option (
+In addition, any of these shortcodes can specify a hijack option (

 hijack="1") and they will replace all other content on that page rather than being displayed inline.

-Keep in mind that prior to being able to display any CiviCRM content on you public website that record will have already been created within CiviCRM.
+Keep in mind that prior to being able to display any CiviCRM content on a public website that record will have already been created within CiviCRM.

-The Gutenberg editor is slated to be the default editor released with WordPress 5.0.
-Gutenberg is currently available as a plugin from WordPress Plugin Repo Gutenberg has a Shortcodes block that can be used to insert shortcodes by typing them in.
+The Gutenberg editor is the default editor since WordPress 5.0.
+Gutenberg is also available as a plugin from WordPress Plugin Repo.
+Gutenberg has a shortcodes block that can be used to insert shortcodes by typing them in.
 Currently there is no specific CiviCRM block for Gutenberg so there is no interactive way to see the options available for the shortcode.
 You will need to know the format and look up IDs and options in CiviCRM before creating the shortcode in WordPress.

 WordPress users may experience some interference by the WP security plugin WordFence - especially after CiviCRM or WordFence are newly installed.
 Putting the WordFence firewall feature in learning mode is recommended so WordFence does not block CiviCRM functionality.
 Learning mode may be disabled after an initial period of 7 to 30 days.
 For more details on WordFence Firewall Learning Mode refer to their documentation